 The scenario illustrated in this demo is one where a consumer is making a call for student data in a direct environment.
 As such, once this data has been consumed, then the demo has been completed.

 In this case, the Service Consumer simply prints the student details to the console in XML format.
 Once the details have been printed, the Object Service Provider instances can be stopped.

+If you wish to inspect the messages passed between consumer and provider please use a tool such as Fiddler, further help on setting this up is found at https://github.com/ZiNETHQ/SIF3DiagnosticTools.

 Explaining service choreography

 The Environment Provider manages the interaction between the Service Consumer and Object Service Provider.
 The workflow for this interaction is as follows: